Dysfibrinogenemia

 Back

-Dysfibrinogenemia may also be acquired.
-Chronic liver disease is the most common cause; up to 50% of patients with severe liver disease secondary to cirrhosis, hepatoma, or hepatitis exhibit bleeding complications.[3]
-Other causes of acquired dysfibrinogenemia include chronic malignancies and autoimmune diseases.
-A case of acquired dysfibrinogenemia caused by an autoantibody that inhibited fibrin polymerization in a patient previously diagnosed with MELAS (mitochondrial myopathy, encephalopathy, lactic acidosis, strokelike episodes) has also been reported.[4]
+The more common acquired form of dysfibrinogenemia is typically caused by liver diseases such as cirrhosis, hepatitis, or tumors.[2]
+Other causes of acquired dysfibrinogenemia include autoimmune diseases.
+A case of acquired dysfibrinogenemia caused by an autoantibody that inhibited fibrin polymerization in a patient previously diagnosed with MELAS (mitochondrial myopathy, encephalopathy, lactic acidosis, strokelike episodes) has also been reported.[3]

 Pathophysiology

 In the clotting cascade, the various blood coagulation factors function in concert to produce a balance between fibrin clot formation and its subsequent degradation.
 When any factor in the cascade is absent, decreased, or abnormal, the delicate balance is disrupted, possibly leading to bleeding or thrombotic disorders.
+(For example, impaired fibrinopeptide B release results in abnormalities of polymerization that are associated with thrombotic events.)
 The clinical manifestations range from no symptoms to life-threatening events, depending on which coagulation factor is affected and the degree to which it is affected.

 In normal fibrin clot formation, a fibrin monomer forms after thrombin cleaves fibrinopeptide A and B from the alpha and beta chains of the fibrinogen molecule.
 The fibrin monomer, which is insoluble, aggregates spontaneously into fibrin polymer.
 Factor XIIIa then catalyzes the cross-linkage between different fibrin chains, forming a stabilized fibrin polymer or clot.
 Eventually, plasmin lyses the fibrin clot.